Wild, Romantic, Colorful and full of history

 2. day Porto – Furadouro 45 km

 Today your cycling trip starts spectacular.
 You cycle to the picturesque Douro river, across the historic iron bridge to the famous port wine producers and follow the Douro to the wide estuary to the Atlantic.
 Enjoy wonderful panoramic views of the picturesque old town.
 On a separate bicycle lane you bike along the beach promenade.
 Like this you can enjoy the gentle waves of the Atlantic and the wide white sand beaches.
 In the middle of the dune landscape, you follow the cycle path along wooden walkways.
 Look forward to Espinho, here you will find the most beautiful beaches south of Porto.
-Take a refreshing swim or relax in one of the numerous beach bars.
 In the afternoon you will cycle through the pine-tree forest to the former fishing village of Furadouro with its kilometers of sandy beaches.
 Take a stroll through the wide promenade and enjoy the day.

 3. day Furadouro – Aveiro 55 km